 Martineau Gardens is the registered charity that manages the gardens and wildlife area.
 We are a Community Garden, a Social Enterprise and a Visitor Attraction.

 We have many regular volunteers who contribute so much to the gardens.
 We also have corporate volunteers from local businesses.
 Our Friends elect Trustees at the Annual General Meeting to take responsibility for good governance, financial oversight and ensuring compliance with our legal responsibilities.
-You can read our latest Annual Report and the minutes from our last AGM here.
+You can read our latest Annual Report presented at our last AGM October, 2018 here.

 Activities at Martineau Gardens include: